Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 # BMCU Version Adaptation Status

 - **BMCU-A**: Not supported; no plans for future adaptation.
-- **BMCU-B**: Fully supported and running well on the P-Series.
+- **BMCU-B**: Starting from firmware version 01.08.00.00, the switching filament parameter is no longer available, meaning filament switching in the AMS (BMCU) system cannot be configured.
+All versions below 01.08.00.00 are fully supported.
+Currently, there is no update planned to reintroduce this feature.
 - **BMCU-C**: Fully supported and running well on the P-Series, Multi BMCU or BMCU+AMS supported.

-# Original BMCU firmware with P/X printer
+# BMCU firmware with P/X printer

 Starting from firmware version 2-6, the BMCU firmware is capable of identifying whether your printer belongs to the P/X series or A series.
 In the original firmware developed by `@4061N`, the logic for P/X series printers is as follows: